jling0906/SecureCodingInJava/_posts/2020-05-23-canonicalization.md

 There are unlimited number of path strings pointing to the same directory/file.

 ### Canonicalization.
-Canonicalization is the `lossless` reductiob of input data to its `simpliest` or `standard` equivalent form, which would
+Canonicalization is the `lossless` reduction of input data to its `simpliest` or `standard` equivalent form, which would
 - help simplify the validation process including the security checks.
 - Avoid `../` from attacker to access higher level directory